- September 15, 2021

-As the co-founder of Quantum Impact, a DE&I – focused non-profit and the co-author for the 2018 State of Diversity in Global Social Impact report, Ms. Mahesri is both an experienced international development expert with more than 15 years of experience in global development and DE&I expert with nearly 10 years of working on diversity initiatives.
+As the co-author for the 2018 State of Diversity in Global Social Impact report, Ms. Mahesri is both an experienced international development expert with more than 15 years of experience in global development and DE&I expert with nearly 10 years of working on diversity initiatives.
 She is a skilled facilitator and expert in training design, and has experience conducting organizational development work both as internal staff for an organization and as an external consultant.
 She has also served on multiple boards and brings her lived experience to board engagement.
 You can see more about her work at www.fnmadvising.com.

 This program is priced to cover a portion of the facilitator costs, the remainder of which is being covered by donations from Water for People, iDE, Sherry Manning, Global Seed Savers, and the Posner Center.
 Please determine how much you should pay using the below categories, and consider donating to support additional decolonizing development programming.
 To further support this work, please contact our Development Director or make a donation here.

 The Posner Center for International Development is committed to accessibility and inclusion for all people.
 We use Zoom’s Live Transcription feature during all virtual events.
 This session will include simultaneous interpretation from English to Spanish for Spanish-speaking participants.
 To request additional accommodations or for questions about accessibility, please contact Lauren Andraski at or 720-515-9071.

 Venue: Zoom Videoconferencing